libbitcoin/pylibbitcoin/README.md

-This library exposes the Query Service of libbitcoin.
+This library exposes the Query Service of (libbitcoin-server)[https://github.com/libbitcoin/libbitcoin-server].

 # Tests